 March 2019 Havana + Isle of Youth

-Details about our March trip and private tours are below.
+Details about our recently completed March trip and private tours are below.

 As always, our March small group experience in Cuba will take curious travelers and photographers well beyond the tourist trail of Havana-only trips.
 This is your chance to travel to Havana and the secluded Isle of Youth and visit places travelers typically don't get to experience.
 You’ll also have the time to immerse yourself in all that Havana has to offer.